 Rough Trade, Sub Pop, WEA, Polydor, metronome, RCA, MCA, Teldec

 Foundation for Buddhist Studies, Tibetan Center Hamburg, Petra Kelly MdB, Teachers Union

 Brigitte, Emma, Tibet und Buddhismus, ZEIT Magazin, Apple Magazin

-As a regular of the Hamburg music scene, she covered hundreds of live shows from the first show at the Docks to the last show at the iconic Onkel Pö's and documented many first performances in Germany of artists who later would become famous, such as k.d. lang, Suzanne Vega, The Bangles or Chris Isaak.
-Her portraits are taken on location, with available light, without studio technology or artificial lighting or props.
+As a regular of the Hamburg music scene, she covered hundreds of live shows from the first show at the Docks to the last show at the iconic Onkel Pö's and documented many first performances in Germany of artists who later would become famous, such as k.d. lang, Suzanne Vega, The Bangles and Chris Isaak.
+Her portraits are taken on location, with available light, without studio technology, artificial lighting or props.

 Starting out with local newspaper Hamburger Morgenpost, she went on to have her work printed in newspapers and music magazines across Germany and abroad.